One of my biggest problems when I got our peloton bike a couple of years ago and our tread this past summer has been the heart rate monitor.

 However, in the beginning, before you start to sweat, you can pour the water on the peloton heart rate monitor electrodes.

 The only problem I find is that if I do an easy ride that doesn’t make me break a sweat, my heart rate monitor can stop working mid-workout.

-- Use saliva – If you don’t have a conducting gel, you can always use the saliva.
+Maybe not ideal but if you don’t have a conducting gel, you can always use saliva.
 Saliva, as well as other saline solutions, are a mix of water and salt.

 Now let’s talk about what happens if the peloton heart rate monitor is conducting properly, but the signal is not showing up on the peloton bike.

 If you had connected the peloton with other Bluetooth devices, the bike may have set onto another person’s signal, not yours.

 Also, ensure you’re using the peloton heart rate monitor for the bike and not for other devices at the time.